 If you intend to transfer your credits to a four-year college or university to obtain a bachelor’s degree, begin your transfer planning in your first semester at Austin Community College (ACC) to stay on track for a seamless transfer.
-Visit the transfer website for information about transfer planning and available resources at Transfer Services.
+Visit Transfer Services for information about transfer planning and available resources.

 ACC has developed transfer agreements, called articulation agreements, with more than 60 colleges and universities.
 These agreements help ensure the classes you take at ACC will transfer toward your bachelor’s degree program.
 They outline minimum GPA requirements for admission, maximum number of credit hours that will transfer, and transferable courses for specific degrees or majors.
 Visit University Information, Transfer Guides, and Course Equivalencies for more information.